-Depending on the circumstances of the case, the employee may be invited to attend an investigatory interview and will be informed at the outset that the interview is an investigatory interview.
+The employee will usually be invited to attend an investigatory interview and will be informed at the outset that the interview is an investigatory interview.

-The purpose of an investigation is for the Trust to establish a fair and balanced view of the facts relating to any disciplinary allegations against the employee, before deciding whether to proceed with a disciplinary hearing.
-The amount of investigation required will depend on the nature of the allegations and will vary from case to case.
-It may involve interviewing and taking statements from you and any witnesses, and/or reviewing relevant documents.
+The purpose of an investigatory interview is for the Academy Trust to establish a fair and balanced view of the facts relating to any allegations against the employee, before deciding whether to proceed to a disciplinary hearing.
+The amount of investigation required will depend on the nature and extent of the allegations and will vary from case to case.
+It may involve interviewing and taking statements from you and any witnesses, and/or reviewing relevant documents or correspondence.

-Investigative interviews are solely for the purpose of fact-finding and no decision on disciplinary action will be taken until after a disciplinary hearing has been held.
+Investigatory interviews are solely for the purpose of fact-finding and no decision on disciplinary action will be taken until after a disciplinary hearing has been held.

-Investigations will be carried out by the appropriate line manager or a suitably appointed person who is not involved in the allegations.
+Investigations will be carried out by an appropriate line manager or a suitably appointed person who is not involved in the allegations.
 Sometimes this may be an external investigator.
-When the investigation is complete, the investigating manager shall report to the Principal who shall review the outcome of the investigation to decide whether there is a case to answer and whether a hearing in accordance with these procedures should be convened.
+When the investigation is complete, the investigating manager shall report to the Principal the findings and give their recommendations as to whether there is a case to answer and whether a disciplinary hearing in accordance with this Policy should be convened.